openlmi/openlmi-doc/doc/openlmi-tools/shell/classes.rst

 Wrapped Object
 ^^^^^^^^^^^^^^
-This property returns a wrapped :py:mod:`lmiwbem` object.
+This property returns a wrapped :py:mod:`wbem` object.
 See the example:

 .. code-block:: python